 The findings could motivate athletic interventions for populations that struggle with auditory processing.
 In particular, playing sports may offset the excessively noisy brains often found in children from low-income areas, Kraus said.

-This is the latest study from the neural processing of sound in sports concussions and contact sports partnership, a five-year, National Institutes of Health-funded research collaboration between Brainvolts and Northwestern University Athletics, which launched last year.
+This is the latest study from the neural processing of sound in sports concussions and contacts sports partnership, a five-year, National Institutes of Health-funded research collaboration between Brainvolts and Northwestern University Athletics, which launched last year.
 The study examined the brain health of 495 female and male Northwestern student athletes and 493 age- and sex-matched control subjects.

 Kraus and her collaborators delivered speech syllables to study participants through earbuds and recorded the brain’s activity with scalp electrodes.
 The team analyzed the ratio of background noise to the response to the speech sounds by looking at how big the response to sound was relative to the background noise.
 Athletes had larger responses to sound than non-athletes, the study showed.